Skip to Main Content

 Who is eligible for the Rising Scholars Osprey Test Prep Program?

-Students in the Rising Scholars Osprey Test Prep Program are eligible to receive the UNF Rising Scholars Osprey Test Prep Scholarship if they complete these four criteria:
+Students in the Rising Scholars Osprey Test Prep Program are eligible to receive the UNF Rising Scholars Osprey Test Prep Scholarship if they complete these criteria:

 1. Attend a free UNF test preparation session.